STAIRlab/sees/docs/library/1_Modeling/Uniaxial_Material/geotechnical/556-PyLiq1.md

 identically to the PySimple1 material if there is no excess pore water pressure (i.e., sNum = 0).
 The constitutive equations for the PySimple1 material are given in separate documentation and not repeated here.</p>
-<p>The PyLiq1 material modifies the p-y behavior in response to the
+<p>The PyLiq1 material modifies the $p-y$ behavior in response to the
 average mean effective stress (p′), as affected by the excess pore water pressures, in two specified solid soil elements.
 The PyLiq1 material is used within a zeroLength element, and that zeroLength element generally